RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

 It is important to note that MAP provides a more balanced view than MRR and top K since it accounts for all the files that are related to a bug report and not just one file.
 Additionally, in our technique, we optimize to give more accurate results for most of the bug reports than give less accurate results on average for all the bug reports.
 Thus, \textbf{by looking at the MAP data for the 91\%, we can see that RLocator performs better than the state-of-the-art techniques in all projects.
 Even if we consider 100\% of the data, RLocator is still better than other techniques in the majority of the projects.} Only with 100\% of the data and when using MRR as the evaluation metric, RLocator does not perform better than the state-of-the-art in most projects.

-Across all projects, we observe that RLocator performs the lowest in the Birt project.
-Interestingly, besides RLocator, FLIM also achieved the lowest performance (in both MRR and MAP).
-Compared to the average performance on 91\% data, RLocator's performance has dropped by nearly 10.47\%, 11.71\%, and 41.42\% in terms of MAP, MRR, and top 10, respectively.
-Nevertheless, compared with FLIM, the performance is 38.3\%, 36.73\%, and 11.32\% better for MAP, MRR, and the top 10, respectively.
-With respect to the BugLocator technique, the performance is 36.17\%, 20.41\%, and 35.85\% better in terms of MAP, MRR, and top 10, respectively.
-In fact, several factors can contribute to such performance drop~\cite{Mills2017} in the Birt project, e.g., the quality of bug reports, source code length, amount of information in the bug report, etc. As \emph{similarity} is one of the important criteria for text retrieval-based bug localization systems~\cite{Moreno2013}, we estimate the amount of helpful information by calculating \emph{similarity} according to equation~\ref{eq:similarity}.
-The similarity metric measures the ratio of similar tokens between source code files and bug reports.
-High similarity indicates that the bug report contains much potentially helpful information to localize the bug.
+RLocator performs the worst in the Birt project, with a performance drop of 10.47\% in MAP, 11.71\% in MRR, and 41.42\% in the top 10 compared to its average on 91\% of the data.
+Despite this, RLocator outperforms FLIM by 38.3\% in MAP, 36.73\% in MRR, and 11.32\% in the top 10.
+It also surpasses BugLocator by 36.17\% in MAP, 20.41\% in MRR, and 35.85\% in the top 10.
+Factors like bug report quality, amount of information in the bug report, and source code length may contribute to the performance drop.
+We measure helpful information in bug reports using a \emph{similarity} metric, which calculates the ratio of similar tokens between source code files and bug reports, indicating the potential usefulness of the report for bug localization.
+The metric is defined in equation~\ref{eq:similarity}.

-We find that the median similarity for the Birt project is 0.29, which is the lowest among the six projects, which indicates that the bug reports' quality (i.e., similarity to files) can impact the performance drop of RLocator in the Birt project.
+\tbl{The median similarity scores for the Birt, Eclipse Platform UI, and SWT projects are 0.29, 0.30, and 0.33, respectively, making them the lowest among the six projects.
+This observation suggests that the lower quality of bug reports (reflected in their similarity to source files) may contribute to the decreased performance of RLocator in these projects.}